-MSCR 620: Introduction to Pharmacology (3 credit units/ 40 Clock Hours)
+MSCR 620: Introduction to Pharmacology (3 credit units)

-Introduction to the principles of pharmacology including pharmacokinetics and dose response relationships.
-DNA.
-Major classes of therapeutic agents are covered with attention to their mechanisms of action.
-Addresses issues of concern in drug development and the biological bases for population variability in drug response.
+Introduction to the principles of pharmacology including pharmacokinetics and dose response relationships is explored.
+DNA and major classes of therapeutic agents are covered with attention to their mechanisms of action.
+This course also addresses issues of concern in drug development and the biological bases for population variability in drug response.

-MSCR 650: Epidemiology
+MSCR 650: Epidemiology (2 credit units)